awbridgers/lineup-formatter/README.md

 ## Lineup Formatter
 A simple app to get lineup info for basketball games provided by LiveStats and format it for use with the [lineup-boxscore-tracker](https://github.com/awbridgers/lineup-boxscore-tracker).
-Using this saves a ton of time from trying to input lineup information manually (which requires watching the entire game and trying to keep up substitutions)
+Using this saves a ton of time from trying to input lineup information manually (which requires watching the entire game and trying to keep up substitutions).

 This app can be found live [here](https://awbridgers.github.io/lineup-formatter/)

 ### How to use